Plutonomicon/plutonomicon/size-test.md

 ### TH staging restriction

-This is a limitation of the Plutus compiler and GHC both; the former relies on [typed splices](typed-splice), and the latter has the [staging restriction](limitations-of-th).
+This is a limitation of the Plutus compiler and GHC both; the former relies on [typed splices][typed-splice], and the latter has the [staging restriction][limitations-of-th].
 What this means in practice is that code such as the following will _not_ compile:

 ```haskell